oraclize/docs/source/includes/_ethereum.md

 * Fetch your result
 * Send it back to your address, which most of the time will be your own contract address, with a transaction calling a dedicated `__callback` method.

 Note that the transaction sent back by Oraclize can trigger any status change in the calling contract, and can include the sending of another query to Oraclize.
-What can be done in the `__callback` method is only bounded by the block gas limit.
+What can be done within the `__callback` method is only limited by the block gas limit.

 ## Getting Everything on Track